Opening of the course

 It was also one of the very first golf courses in England.
-It came close to challenging the Royal and Ancient (R&A) Golf Club of St Andrews in terms of fame and as the source of an authoritative set of rules of the game, resulting in changes to some of the current R&A rules.
+It came close to challenging the Royal and Ancient (R&A) Golf Club of St Andrews in terms of prominence and was also the source of an authoritative set of rules of the game, which still apply today.
 In 1888 if you lost a ball at St Andrews, you lost the hole as well, but on the Royal course on the Isle of Wight you just dropped another ball and took a two-stroke penalty.

-Prince Edward of Saxe Weimar was the first president, and Queen Victoria’s eldest son (later to become Edward VII) became a member in 1883, making it the ‘Royal’ Isle of Wight Golf Club.
+Prince Edward of Saxe-Weimar was the first president, and Queen Victoria’s eldest son (later to become Edward VII) became a member in 1883.
+This meant that the golf club was given 'Royal' status.